United States to meet Taliban to seek Afghan peace

 “We need to be realistic,” said one official.
 “This is a new development, a potentially significant development.
 But peace is not at hand.”

-“We don’t anticipate this process will be easy or quick but we must pursue it in parallel with our military approach.
-And we in the meantime remain fully committed to our military efforts to defeat al Qaeda and to support the Afghan national security forces,” Obama said.

-Despite the accompanying words of caution, the announcement of the planned talks represents a significant step forward in the peace process, which has struggled to achieve results despite years of attempts.
+The peace talks have struggled to achieve results since then-Secretary of State Hillary Clinton unveiled the diplomatic strategy in February 2011.

+That year, U.S. officials discussed a deal that would include an exchange of five Taliban prisoners at Guantanamo for Sergeant Bowe Bergdahl, the only known U.S. prisoner of war in Afghanistan.
+He has been held since June 2009, and U.S. officials said they would continue pressing for his release.

-A team of envoys from the Taliban flew to Qatar in early 2012 to open talks with the U.S. government.
-But the Taliban suspended the talks in March 2012, saying Washington was giving mixed signals on the nascent Afghan reconciliation process.
+But the talks never progressed, and the Taliban suspended them in March 2012, saying Washington was giving mixed signals.

-Tiny, gas-rich Qatar has been an enthusiastic supporter of reconciliation efforts in a number of crises affecting the Muslim world including those in Afghanistan, Yemen, Somalia, Lebanon and Darfur, often hosting peace talks on its own soil to try to prove it can punch above its weight in diplomacy.

 Karzai, speaking on Tuesday as the U.S.-led NATO coalition launched a final phase of transferring responsibility for security to Afghan forces, said his government would send a team to Qatar.
 But he said the talks should quickly be moved to Afghanistan.